Garden City Skyway

 The Garden City Skyway is a major high-level bridge located in St. Catharines and Niagara-on-the-Lake, Ontario, Canada, that allows the Queen Elizabeth Way (QEW) to cross the Welland Canal without the interruption of a lift bridge.
 Six lanes of traffic are carried across the bridge, which is 2.2 km in length and 40 m at its tallest point.

-It is the tallest and largest single structure along the entire QEW; the Burlington Bay James N. Allan Skyway, which is also part of the QEW, is actually two separate and smaller four-lane bridges.
+It is the tallest and largest single structure along the entire QEW, since the Burlington Bay James N. Allan Skyway (which is also part of the QEW) consists of two separate and smaller four-lane bridges.
 Among all the bridges spanning the present Welland Canal, the Skyway is numbered Bridge 4A (the Homer Lift Bridge is Bridge 4).
 When the Garden City Skyway is closed due to a traffic accident or weather conditions, traffic is diverted to cross the canal at the Homer Lift Bridge.

-In 2025, another QEW bridge is planned to be built adjacent to the existing Skyway, twinning it.
+As of 2025, planning is underway to twin the existing Skyway to increase traffic capacity of the QEW.

 History

 The Garden City Skyway in September 1963, soon before opening.
 The old bridge lay to the left, raised for a passing ship.
 Traffic is queued on both sides, a frequent occurrence each summer until the skyway was built.

 Construction began in January 1960, with the main span crossing the Welland Canal hoisted into place in July of that same year.
 The bridge was open to traffic on October 18, 1963.
 During construction, the bridge was referred to as the Homer Skyway, taking its name from the lift bridge that the new skyway was to replace.
 Upon dedication, the bridge was officially named the Garden City Skyway, using the nickname of St. Catharines, "Canada's Garden City."
 Tolls were charged on the bridge until 1973.

-The construction work included an Ontario "tall-wall" concrete median barrier, new bridge parapets, and the installation of shaded high-pressure sodium lights using the existing truss poles.
+In the 1980s, the bridge received a Jersey barrier in the median which incorporated conventional truss light poles.
+In the 1990s, upgrades to the bridge included an Ontario "tall-wall" concrete median barrier, and new bridge parapets/guardrails with light poles on the outside.

 In 2015, the high-pressure sodium lights on the bridge were replaced with bright white LED lights on the existing truss poles.